Answers to some of our most frequently asked questions are provided here.

 From any UK Data Service page:

-You can only log in to the Secure Lab if you are an approved and trained researcher with a research project that is currently running.
-View our video tutorial, How to log in to the Secure Lab, to show researchers who have been granted approval to use secure access level data how to log into their Secure Lab account.
+You can only log in to the Secure Lab if you are an approved and trained researcher with a current research project.
+View our video tutorial, How to log in to the Secure Lab, for information on how users who have been granted access to Controlled access data, log into their Secure Lab account.

 If you are based at a UK institution of higher or further education (UK HE/FE) you can register using the username and password provided by your institution.